 - Use products like pressure stockings, grab bars, and handrails.

-- Eat an adequate diet that includes protein, fresh fruits and vegetables, and any supplements that are recommended for you.
+- Eat an adequate diet that includes protein, fresh fruits and vegetables, and any supplements that are recommended.

 - Drink plenty of fluids.

-- Learn how to safely get up if you have fallen.
+- Learn how to safely get up after falling.